Meitetsu KiHa 8500 series

-The Meitetsu KiHa 8500 series (名鉄キハ8500系) is a limited express diesel multiple unit operated by Nagoya Railroad (Meitetsu) in Japan from 1991 to 2001, by Aizu Railway from 2002 to 2010, and then by Sabah State Railway since October 2016.
+The Meitetsu KiHa 8500 series (名鉄キハ8500系) is a limited express diesel multiple unit operated by Meitetsu (Nagoya Railroad) in Japan from 1991 to 2001, and by Aizu Railway from 2002 to 2010.
+Since October 2016, it has been in operation on the Sabah State Railway in Sabah, Malaysia.

 History

 The trains were manufactured in 1990 to replace aging KiHa 8000 series diesel railcars that entered service in 1965, in light of newer diesel railcars being manufactured by various companies.

 Five cars were manufactured by Nippon Sharyo in 1991 based on the KiHa 85 series built by the same company and used by JR Central, and entered service the same year, replacing all remaining KiHa 8000 series diesel railcars on Kita Alps services.
 When they were in service with Meitetsu, they were used on the Kita Alps and Hida services.

 However, in 2000, a high-speed bus service connecting Nagoya Station and Takayama Station was introduced.
 With the introduction of the bus service, the ridership of the Kita Alps service was halved, and Meitetsu saw that there was no point keeping the five cars due to inefficiency when compared with the bus service.
 Due to this, all five cars were retired from service on 30 September 2001, the same day when the Kita Alps service was abolished.